 She says about turkeys: “They’re very friendly.
 They come right up to you; they’re not afraid of people.
 They’re very curious and vocal and not afraid of any of the other animals."

-From their desire to be petted to how they seem grateful for help when they need a hand taking some steps, their turkeys have individual personalities that vary just like
+From their desire to be petted to how they seem grateful for help when they need a hand taking some steps, their turkeys have individual personalities that vary just like cats’ and dogs’ do.

 The process starts with filling out an application.
 Coston says her group is strict and careful with who gets to adopt since turkeys have specific requirements.
-Before adopting, Coston thinks people should realize that turkeys have different needs from another bird you might find in
+Before adopting, Coston thinks people should realize that turkeys have different needs from another bird you might find in backyards: chickens.

 “Turkeys are much larger animals, and their health needs are different, especially when it comes to industrialized birds,” Coston says.